 Beldona received his Bachelor of Science in Physics and an MBA in general management from Karnatak University in Dharwad, India.
 He earned a Master of Science in International Business and a Ph.D. in Business Administration from Temple University in Philadelphia.

-Katie Davis is Public Affairs Manager for Pacific Gas and Electric Company for San Francisco, Marin, Napa, Sonoma, Lake, Mendocino and Humboldt counties.
-Davis oversees a team of Public Affairs Representatives that serve as PG&E’s liaisons to local government staff and elected officials.
-She also works on a number of company-wide initiatives.
+Prior to that role Davis was Senior Manager of Public Affairs overseeing a team of Public Affairs Representatives that serve as PG&E’s liaisons to local government staff and elected officials.
+She has also worked on a number of company-wide initiatives.
 Davis began her career at PG&E in 2008 as a Public Affairs Representative.
 She has also served as a Program Manager in PG&E’s Government and Community Partnerships department helping local governments implement energy efficiency and sustainability programs.

-She currently serves as Board President for the Sonoma County Alliance, as a Political Action Committee Board Member for the Marin Builder’s Association and as a Board Member for the North Bay Leadership Council.
+She currently serves as the Immediate Past President of the Sonoma County Alliance and Board Member for the North Bay Leadership Council.

 Before joining PG&E, Davis worked in political and land use consulting in the North Bay.
 In her spare time she enjoys spending time with her daughters Emma and Kaisa and her husband John.